open-cli-tools/concurrently/README.md

 ```

 ### `Command`
-An object that contains all information about a spawned command, and ways to interact with it.
+An object that contains all information about a spawned command, and ways to interact with it.<br>
 It has the following properties:

 - `index`: the index of the command among all commands spawned.